 As a writer, I like to get creative with what I do, even when writing something as simple as a thank you.
 I’ve found that taking an extra step and sharing creative thoughts of gratitude make a much bigger impression – and ignite some pretty positive results.
 Subscribers pay it forward by sharing my newsletter with colleagues and friends.
 New clients keep coming back.
 And connections turn into relationships that turn into lucrative joint ventures.

 How can you harness the power of appreciation?
 It starts with what you say (or write).
 And the format, or place, you send your thank yous.
 Cards are great, I love ‘em, but a surprise thank you in a different format can have as much impact as well.

-You can use these to share gratitude with special people in your business and life + plus a little help for brainstorming the perfect words to spread warm, happy feelings during this season, and all year round.
+Here are 5 unique ways you can share gratitude with special people in your business and life, and a little help for brainstorming the perfect words to spread warm, happy feelings during this season, and all year round.

 Make a list of your Top Fans.
 You know, the ones that have been with you from Day 1.
 They’ve cheered you on, participated in your programs, given you valuable and honest feedback and support.
 They are the best!
 Send them a personal email.
 And with that email, a special gift, something that took a little time or effort and they would really appreciate.

 As an example, I recently sent a “love letter” to one of my biggest fans.
 And as I knew she was launching a new branch of her business, and using social media, I took some time pull a few quotes from her own writing and create gorgeous graphic images that featured her quote, name and website.

 All of this was done in less than 30 minutes (both email writing and image creation).
 And I used a free online graphic design site, so it cost me nothing.